 - You actively participate in your job assessment process in Denmark.

-Local authority rehabilitation teams are responsible for all cases involving personal resources programmes, flexi-jobs and sickness compensation.
-The teams make recommendations to the local municipality about the option that suits you best: a resource clarification process, flexi-job, sickness compensation, or some other form of back-to-work scheme.
-You and your caseworker meet with the team.
+Local authority rehabilitation teams are responsible for all cases involving personal resources programmes, flexi-jobs and disability pension.
+The teams make recommendations to the local municipality about the option that suits you best: a resource clarification process, flexi-job, disability pension, or some other form of back-to-work scheme.
+You and your caseworker take part in the meeting with the team.

 Resource clarification processes are offered to individuals who are at risk of being put on sickness compensation.
 The process is designed to develop your ability to work and find you a job or a form of education or training that matches your abilities.